 The CRS determines that insurance companies that issue "cash value" insurance contracts (or annuity contracts) are reporting FIs.
 The definition of "cash value" involves an amount of money that the policy holder is entitled to receive upon surrender, termination or borrowing under the insurance contract.
-As a strategy to avoid reporting under the CRS, experts46 and The Economist47 explained how insurance companies have been issuing irrevocable insurance contracts (where neither surrender, termination or borrowing is allowed) in order to remove these insurance contracts away from the definition (scope) of "cash value" contracts.
-If insurance considered "cash value" the insurance companies would not be considered reporting FIs.
+As a strategy to avoid reporting under the CRS, experts and The Economist explained how insurance companies have been issuing irrevocable insurance contracts (where neither surrender, termination or borrowing is allowed) in order to remove these insurance contracts away from the definition (scope) of "cash value" contracts.
+If insurance contracts are not considered "cash value" the insurance companies would not be considered reporting FIs.